sprout-uci/APEX/README.md

 and select Next.

-Note that /msp_bin contains the pmem.mem and smem.mem binaries, generated in step [Building VAPE Software].
+Note that /msp_bin contains the pmem.mem and smem.mem binaries, generated in step [Building APEX Software].

 5- In the "Add Constraints" window, select add files and add the file